gnois/luaty/README.md

 ```

-5. To accomodate multiple assignment/return values, return statement in single lined functions can be ended using semicolon `;` to separate expressions of different scope
+5. To accomodate multiple assignment/return values, return statement in single lined functions should be ended using semicolon `;` to separate expressions of different scope
 ```
 print(pcall(\x-> return x, 10))                                          -- multiple return values.
 Prints true, nil, 10